Compliance

 In April 2015 the Mitsubishi Heavy Industries (MHI) Board of Directors adopted a global policy detailing their Code of Conduct.
 As a global company, MHI employs thousands of individuals from different backgrounds, nationalities and cultures.
 This diversity of talent and perspectives is one of our greatest assets.
 At the same time, however, MHI as a company must operate with a single corporate culture that enables it to compete successfully in the global market while maintaining its reputation as a company of high integrity and ethics.
 The Code of Conduct describes how MHI group companies and employees should conduct themselves.

-As group companies of MHI, Mitsubishi Power Europe (including its branches and subsidiaries), have formally adopted the MHI Group Global Code of Conduct.
+As group companies of MHI, Mitsubishi Power EMEA (including its branches and subsidiaries), have formally adopted the MHI Group Global Code of Conduct.
 Please click on the link below to access the Code of Conduct:

 Modern Slavery and Human Trafficking Statement: